hollisofjustin/ESS-523A-Intro/lessons/intro-basics.md

 ![](intro-basics_files/figure-gfm/unnamed-chunk-28-1.png)<!-- -->

-This isn’t too informative, we want to see the distributions for each species.
-We can do that by coloring the bars by species
+This tells us there may be a lot of variation in flipper size among species.
+We can use the ‘fill =’ argument to color the bars by species, and `scale_fill_manual()` to specify the colors.

 ``` r
 # Histogram example: flipper length by species